tlambert03/bobiac/content/02_getting_started_with_python/getting_started_with_python.md

 2. As we saw [above](#uv-run-with-additional-dependencies): `uv` can read dependencies specified inside of a script.
-3. `juv` just brings along the necessary Jupyter notebook dependencies and grabs the dependencies from the top of your notebook.
+3. `juv` just brings along the necessary Jupyter notebook dependencies and parses the dependencies from the top of your notebook for `uv`.

 | <span style="display: inline-block; width:310px;">Command</span>  | Description |
 | -------- | ----------- |